Little Old New York (1923 film)

-Synopsis
+Plot

-In 1806 New York City, the late Richard O'Day leaves $1 million to his nephew Patrick O'Day in his homeland of Ireland.
+In 1806 New York City, Richard O'Day leaves $1 million to his nephew Patrick O'Day in his homeland of Ireland.
 The will gives Patrick one year to claim the fortune or it will pass to Richard's stepson Larry Delavan.
 Meanwhile, Larry inherits a house and a small allowance.
 After many months of searching, a solicitor informs the impoverished O'Day family that the sickly Patrick now has only two months to travel to America and claim the fortune.
 His father John and sister Pat plan for the voyage.
+Patrick dies during the sea voyage.

 When Pat and John arrive at Larry's house, Pat has cut her hair short and poses as her teenage brother.
 Pat and Larry initially butt heads while she gets accustomed to America and living as a boy.
 She develops romantic feelings for Larry and becomes jealous when he shows affection for the socialite Ariana du Puyster.
 The transatlantic crossing weakened the elderly John and he eventually dies.
 A distraught Pat is comforted by Larry, bringing them closer together.

 Larry wants to invest $10,000 in a new steamboat called the Clermont, built by Robert Fulton.
 However, due to Pat claiming the O’Day inheritance, Larry struggles to raise the money.
 Pat asks her financial manager, John Jacob Astor, to allow her to invest in the Clermont but he believes it would be foolish.
 She then lies to Astor, claiming she wants to buy real estate.
 When Astor gives her access to the money, Pat instead gives Fulton a money order with Astor’s name on it to guarantee the payment of Larry's share in the project.
 Larry is thankful, but now feels pressured to raise the money within five days.

 He decides to place a large bet on a boxing match held in a firehouse, backing Bully Boy Brewster against the Hoboken Terror.
 Larry puts his house up as collateral, to Pat’s horror.
 When it appears Brewster will lose, she rings the fire bell and the match abruptly ends as everyone rushes outside.
 The crowd figures out it was a false alarm and angrily drags Pat to a pillory, where she is tied up and whipped.
 Desperate to stop the pain, Pat reveals she's a girl.
 Larry takes her home and the O’Day fortune is now legally his.

 Pat is brought to court on charges of fraud.
 She arrives dressed as a woman and explains Patrick died during the difficult voyage to America.
-John ordered her to pose as her brother so they could still claim the inheritance, and she didn't dare go against her father's wishes.
+John ordered her to pose as her brother so they could still claim the inheritance, and she did not dare go against her father's wishes.
 Moved by her story, the court lets her go free.

 On the advice of Astor, Pat prepares to leave for London and stay there until the scandal dies down.
 Larry, having fallen in love with her, proposes marriage.
 She accepts, and they leave New York together.